 So for Serpent, I decided to plan before I began to write.
 The title would have to follow the format of the previous two book titles.
 Wolf was in winter.
 Swan was in summer so the next book would have to be Something in autumn or spring.
 It would have to alliterate.
 It would have to be an animal.
 And it would have to be about a person.
 But that was easy.
 Ferdiad, the antagonist in Wolf and, to a greater extent, Swan, was known as a snake.
 And so volume 3 would be the Serpent in Spring.
 Ferdiad had, in any case, begun to intrigue me.
 What was his story?
 I knew that, somehow, he was connected with Corwynal’s past, that his desire for revenge wasn’t just because Trystan and Corwynal, between them, had killed the man he loved, the Morholt.
 It was for older and deeper reasons.
 However, I didn’t know what but instead of just sitting down and writing in order to find out (which was what I’d done for Wolf and Swan), I decided to try out the method suggested in Karen S Wiesner’s book ‘First Draft in 30 days’.
 Actually, it should properly be called ‘Plan of your novel in 30 days’ – and it took exactly that long, much to my surprise.
 Then, following the plan, I sat down and wrote the novel and even although scene 10, for example, turned into scenes 10a, b and c, I pretty well stuck to the plan.
 It took me a year – so compare that with 5/6 years each for Wolf and Swan.
 OK, I knew most of the characters and I’d done most of the research, but that should have applied to Swan too.
 So the method worked for me.

-Serpent is set in Galloway to begin with, but later moves to Atholl in Caledonia, which was a fantastic opportunity for me to explore the history and culture of the ‘Picts’.
+The Serpent in Spring is set in Galloway to begin with, but later moves to Atholl in Caledonia, which was a fantastic opportunity for me to explore the history and culture of the ‘Picts’.
 They’re a fascinating people and I always knew I’d have to send Corwynal back to face up to his Caledonian past, so I had great fun with that, even if he didn’t!
-I still have some editing to do on the novel but most of the elements are in place.